k0retux/fuddly/docs/source/tutorial.rst

 targets have been defined:

 - three different :class:`fuzzfmk.target.LocalTarget` for interacting with local programs;
-- a :class:`fuzzfmk.target.PrinterTarget` to communicating with a CUPS server;
+- a :class:`fuzzfmk.target.PrinterTarget` to communicate with a CUPS server;
 - and finally a :class:`fuzzfmk.target.NetworkTarget` that is setup with two interfaces from which data can be sent to (and feedback retrieved from), plus an additional feedback source.